Exploring Spitalfields And Brick Lane, London

 - Catch a film at Electric Shoreditch (64-66 Redchurch Street).
 Cinema is theatre and should be enjoyed as such, therefore, if you’re going to splash some cash on the latest movie then I really can recommend doing it in style at this luxury cinema a short walk from Spitalfields market.
 Comfy velvet armchairs, a side table for your nacho’s and vintage lamp and blanket to make you feel like you’ve never left your living room.
-Seating is limited (you wouldn’t want too many people in your living room!) so you had better book – www.electriccinema.co.uk/shoreditch
+Seating is limited (you wouldn’t want too many people in your living room would you!?) so you had better book – www.electriccinema.co.uk/shoreditch.

 - One of the best hidden bars in London is just around the corner from Spitalfields Market.
 The Breakfast Club on Artillery Lane has a secret fridge door – that’s all I’m going to say.
 But once you’re settled at The Mayor Of Scaredy Cat Town you’ll not want to leave this cosy hidden gem of London.

 So there you have it – our quick guide to Spitalfields and Brick Lane.
 There are so many things to do in this area you could easily make this a base for your time in London.
 The nightlife in this area is the best in London we have found and the eating opportunities are endless.
 You’re also very close to some great London hidden gems too – check out our post (& map) here to see if you can pull in any more secret spots and interesting places whilst you’re in this London neighbourhood.